CodeWithAsheville/court-notifications/.github/ISSUE_TEMPLATE/issue_template.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
 Add any considered drawbacks.
+- [] Please summarize your request into todos

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.